Megan's Musings: New Year's Resolutions for our Dogs

 Did you know that studies show that petting your dog lowers your blood pressure and heart rate?
 Snuggling and showing affection to our dogs lowers our stress, so make an active effort to do more!
 If you are feeling frustrated or stressed, help yourself by spending quality time with your dog(s).
 For our dogs, studies also show that play is one of the most effective ways to keep them happy and stress free!
-Get out and let them run, play with other dogs, enjoy a variety of toys and just be silly!
-I am convinced watching them play and experience such joy will also aid in some stress relieve for you as well.
+Get out and let them run, play with other dogs, enjoy a variety of toys, and just be silly!
+I can promise that watching them play and experience such joy will also aid in some stress relieve for you as well.

 Accept Things as They Are

-Stop comparing your to your vision of an ideal dog or what you think may be a perfect dog.
+Stop comparing your dog to your vision of an ideal dog or what you think may be a perfect dog.
 Every dog presents challenges because we communicate and perceive the world differently, and most things we deem as problem behaviour is normal for our dogs.
-The sooner you accept the dog you have and focus on appreciating all of the good qualities of them, the better things will be for both of you.
+The sooner you accept the dog you have and focus on appreciating all their good qualities, the better things will be for both of you.
 An added benefit is that you will find that things begin to improve once you improve your outlook and attitude towards them.

 Don’t Take Things so Seriously

 Be goofy.
 Lose your inhibitions.
 Splash in puddles together.
 Roll down a hill.
 Play hide-n-go-seek.
 Sleep in.
 Dance.
 Throw snowballs.
 Make funny faces.
 Speak in weird voices.
 Play peek a boo.
 And do whatever else comes to you.
 Our dogs love it when we are carefree and silly, so do it more often.
 Do not let the days of the year slip away without fun.
 Do this with the one individual who will not laugh, mock or judge you, but instead join in with immense enthusiasm!